uberfastman/fantasy-football-metrics-weekly-report/README.md

 The following setup steps are ***required*** in order to allow the Slack integration to function properly:

 1. Sign in to your slack workspace [here](https://slack.com/signin).
 2. Once logged in, you need to [create a new app](https://api.slack.com/apps?new_app=1) for your workspace.

-3. After the popup appears, fill in the fields as follows:
+3. After the popup appears, select `From scratch` and fill in the fields as follows:

-    * i. `App Name`: `ff-report` (this name can be anything you want)
+    * i. `App Name`: `ffmw-report` (this name can be anything you want)

-    * ii. `Development Slack Workspace`: Select your chosen Slack workspace from the dropdown menu.
+    * ii. `Pick a workspace to develop your app in:`: Select your chosen Slack workspace from the dropdown menu.
 4. Click `Create App`.
-You should now be taken to the page for your new app, where you can set things like the app title card color, the icon, the description, as well as a whole host of other features (see [here](https://api.slack.com/slack-apps) for more information).
+You should now be taken to the page for your new app, where you can set things like the app title card color, the icon, the description, as well as a whole host of other features (see [here](https://api.slack.com/docs/apps) for more information).

-5. Select `Basic Information` from the menu on the left.
+5. Select `Basic Information` from the `Settings` section in the menu on the left.
 6. Scroll down to `Display Information` and set up your Slack app with whatever display settings you want.

-7. Scroll up to `Building Apps for Slack` and click `Bots`.

-8. You will be taken to the `App Home` section of the menu on the left.

-9. Click the `Review Scopes to Add` button.
+7. Click `Save Changes`.

-10. You will be taken to the `OAuth & Permissions` section of the menu on the left.
+8. Select `OAuth & Permissions` from the `Features` section in the menu on the left.

-11. Scroll down to `Scopes`.
+9. Scroll down to `Scopes`.

-12. Under `Bot Token Scopes`, click the `Add an OAuth Scope` button.
+10. Under `Bot Token Scopes`, click the `Add an OAuth Scope` button.

-13. From the dropdown menu, select the below scopes:
+11. From the dropdown menu, select the below scopes:

     | OAuth Scope            | Description                                                                         |
         |:-----------------------|:------------------------------------------------------------------------------------|